Bioko: History

 Chief Molambo was succeeded by another local leader, Lorite (1760–1810), who was succeeded by Lopoa (1810–1842).
 After abolishing the British Atlantic slave trade, from 1827 to 1843 the British leased bases at Port Clarence (modern Malabo) and San Carlos for the African Slave Trade Patrol.
 The settlement at Port Clarence (named after the Duke of Clarence) was constructed under the supervision of William Fitzwilliam Owen.
 He had previously mapped most of the coasts of Africa and was a zealous anti-slaver.
 During his three-year command, his forces detained 20 ships and liberated 2,500 slaves.
 The Mixed Commission Court was moved from Freetown, Sierra Leone, to Clarence to hasten the legal process of emancipating slaves liberated from slave ships.

 In March 1843, Juan José Lerena planted the Spanish flag in Port Clarence (renamed Santa Isabel), starting the decline of British influence on the island.
 Spain revoked the British lease in 1855.
 Madabita (1842–1860) and Sepoko (1860–1875) were principal local chiefs during the period when Spain re-established its control of the island.
-A notable resident from 1861 to 1865 was the British explorer Richard Burton who served as the British consul, during which time he wrote several books about Africa.This period was also marked by Spain's transport deportation here of several hundred Afro-Cubans, as well as dozens of Spanish scholars and politicians considered politically undesirable.
+A notable resident from 1861 to 1865 was the British explorer Richard Burton who served as the British consul, during which time he wrote several books about Africa.
+This period was also marked by Spain's transport deportation here of several hundred Afro-Cubans, as well as dozens of Spanish scholars and politicians considered politically undesirable.
 In addition Spain exiled 218 revolutionaries here from the Philippine Revolution, of whom only 94 survived for long.

 In 1923–1930, the League of Nations investigated the transportation of contract migrant labour between Liberia and the Spanish colony of Fernando Po.
 Although the League concentrated its attention on arrangements in Liberia, a closer examination revealed that labour abuse arose from conditions on Fernando Po.
 In the last quarter of the 19th century, Krio planters on the island had shifted from palm oil trading to cocoa cultivation.
 Their dependence on migrant labour and increasing competition with Europeans resulted in an economic crisis in the first years of the twentieth century.
 Planters detained labour but failed to pay their contracts, resulting in a situation of de facto slavery.
-Liberia prohibited labor traders from contracting with their citizens.
+Liberia prohibited labour traders from contracting with their citizens.

+In 1942 Fernando Pó was the scene of a secretive small scale British raid code named Operation Postmaster which was an action that sought to disrupt German U-boat resupply activities being conducted on the island.

-During the Nigerian Civil War in the 20th century, relief agencies used the island as a base for flights into the secessionist Republic of Biafra.
+During the Nigerian Civil War in the 20th century, relief agencies used the island as one of the bases for Biafran airlift flights into the secessionist Republic of Biafra.

+In 2025, the island was designated as a biosphere reserve by UNESCO.